 We cannot provide access to the main error logs.

-Clients who wish to implement a MySQL database must first supply details about their project plan, including how the collected/stored data will be used.
+Clients who wish to implement a MariaDB database must first supply details about their project plan, including how the collected/stored data will be used.
 The client should be prepared to answer the following questions: